Scaleamer/learngit/readme.txt

-Hellow
-This is a branch branch which can debug
+This file is in the dev